mistersourcerer/hashing/README.md

 ### ::from_hash

-And I can now tell `Hasher` how one can create an instance of `File` given a valid `Hash` like the one created by a `#to_h` call:
+And I can tell `Hasher` how one can create an instance of `File` given a valid `Hash` like the one created by a `#to_h` call:

 ```ruby